ardok/react-playground/game-of-life/README.md

 * Seed content has many edge cases that haven't been covered yet.
 For example:
   * Select a config -> change the board size, and the config dropdown stays at the same value.
 * Of course, more styling to make it look prettier
+* We could use redux, but I see no value for this simple app though.